choresh/messages-manager/README.md

             * Need to install postgres on your machine.
             * It does not validate that resulted dockerized version is OK.

+5) Some other notes:
-5) For architectural overview - see file 'Architecture Diagram.docx' in current folder.
+    * For architectural overview - see file 'Architecture Diagram.docx' in current folder.
+    * Current DB configuration - clearing the DB at each run (see comments, at initialization of 'ConnectionOptions', at file 'src\storage\Infra\db.ts').
+    * Non-completed parts of the code marked with 'TODO'.

 ## B) Running the application in the cloud
 TODO